 Protests must be received within ten (10) calendar days after the protesting party knows or should have known of the occurrence of the action which is protested, or the protest filing deadline located in Table 6.8, whichever date is earlier.
 DOAS will not consider untimely protests absent evidence of malfeasance or administrative error by the state entity that substantially impaired an interested supplier's ability to file a timely protest.
 In the event that a state entity does not provide access to records included in the register of proposals or the administrative review within one business day of issuance of the Notice of Intent to Award, the interested supplier may file, within the filing period, a request for extension of the filing period to extend the protest period by the number of days that it takes for the state entity to produce the records beyond the first business day.
 In the event that a state entity does not provide timely access to records other than those that comprise the register of proposals or administrative review, the interested supplier is required to file a protest within the filing period, indicating the failure of the state entity to provide timely access to records and reserving the right to file an amended protest upon production of such records.
 A Checklist for Bid Posting Times and Protest Filings, SPD-SP014, can be viewed on the DOAS State Purchasing website for more details.
-If an interested supplier fails to file a protest by the applicable deadline, DOAS may, at its discretion, deem such failure as the supplier's voluntary relinguishment of any grounds the supplier may have for protesting through DOAS' protest process or through subsequent litigation.
+If an interested supplier fails to file a protest by the applicable deadline, DOAS may, at its discretion, deem such failure as the supplier's voluntary relinquishment of any grounds the supplier may have for protesting through DOAS' protest process or through subsequent litigation.

-Table 6.8 Protest Filing Deadlines Type of Protest Dollar Threshold Protest Filing Deadline Challenge to Com- petitive Solicitation Pro- . , One business day prior to the closing date and time of the solicitation as identified on the GPR. cess \$250,000.00 or greater Two business days prior to the closing date and time of the solicitation as published on the GPR.
+Table 6.8 Protest Filing Deadlines

+Type of Protest Dollar Threshold Protest Filing Deadline Challenge to Competitive Solicitation Process \$25,000 to \$249,999.99 One business day prior to the closing date and time of the solicitation as iden- tified on the GPR . \$250,000.00 or greater Two business days prior to the closing date and time of the solicitation as published on the GPR .
 Challenge to Sole Source Notice N/A Prior to closing date and time of the Sole Source Notice as published on the GPR .
 Challenge to Con- sortium/Cooperative Purchase Notice N/A Prior to closing date and time of the Notice of Intent to Purchase from a Consortia/Cooperative as published on the GPR .
-Challenge to Results of RFQC N/A The protest notice must be filed within ten cal- endar days of the date the RFQC List of Qual- ified Contractors is pos- ted.
-Challenge to an Inten- ded or Actual Contract Award as posted in State Entity's NOIA \$25,000 to \$99,999.99 The protest notice must be filed within five cal- endar days of the date the NOIA is posted. \$100,000.00 to \$249,999.99 The protest notice must be filed within five cal- endar days of the date the NOIA is posted.
-The supplier has an addi- tional five calendar days to complete and submit supporting exhibits, evidence or documents with desired remedy to DOAS. \$250,000.00 or greater The protest notice must be filed within ten cal- endar days of the date the NOIA is posted.
-Challenge to an Actual Contract Award Less than \$100,000.00 The protest notice must be filed within ten cal-

-State Entity was not endar days of the date required to post NOIA the NOA is posted.
+Challenge to Results of RFQC N/A The protest notice must be filed within ten cal- endar days of the date the RFQC List of Qualified Con- tractors is posted. \$25,000 to \$99,999.99 The protest notice must be filed within five cal- endar days of the date the NOIA is posted.
+Challenge to an Intended or Actual Contract Award as posted in State Entity's NOIA \$100,000.00 to \$249,999.99 The protest notice must be filed within five cal- endar days of the date the NOIA is posted.
+The sup- plier has an additional five calendar days to complete and submit supporting exhibits, evidence or doc- uments with desired rem- edy to DOAS. \$250,000.00 or greater The protest notice must be filed within ten cal- endar days of the date the NOIA is posted.
+Challenge to an Actual Contract Award State Entity was not Less than \$100,000.00 The protest notice must be filed within ten cal- endar days of the date the required to post NOIA NOA is posted. ----------------------- -- ----------------